seatrips/tradingbot/README.md

 - Trade data is stored in an SQLite database (`trades.db`) for persistence and analysis.
 - Current trade information is stored in a JSON file (`trade_data.json`) for quick access and recovery in case of bot restart.

+## Customization
+- Adjust timeframes in `config.json` to change the analysis periods.
+- Modify `position_size` in `config.json` to change the percentage of USDT used per trade.
+- Edit `pause_start` and `pause_end` in `config.json` to set trading pause hours.

 ## Safety Features
 - Graceful shutdown on Ctrl+C
 - Error handling for network and exchange issues
-- Periodic balance checks and position verification
 - Configurable trading pause during potentially volatile hours
-- Trailing Take Profit to lock in gains during strong trends

 ## Disclaimer
 This bot is for educational purposes only.
 Use it at your own risk.
 Cryptocurrency trading involves substantial risk of loss and is not suitable for all investors.
-Past performance does not guarantee future results.
+The developers of this bot are not responsible for any financial losses incurred through its use.

 ## Contributing
 Contributions, issues, and feature requests are welcome.
 Feel free to check [issues page](https://github.com/yourusername/crypto-trading-bot/issues) if you want to contribute.